GabrielBrotas/Github-Explorer/README.md

 ## 💻 How to Run;
   1. fork this folder;
   2. install the dependencies using '>yarn' in your terminal;
-  3. start application using '>yarn st
+  3. start application using '>yarn start'